Thousand Below: Touring in 2020 and Let Go of Your Love EP (2020)

-Gone To Me single, signing to Pale Chord and Hell Finds You Everywhere (2021-present)
+Gone to Me single, signing to Pale Chord and Hell Finds You Everywhere (2021-2022)

-The band released a single and music video titled "Gone To Me" in February 2021.
+The band released a single and music video titled "Gone to Me" in February 2021.
 They toured the UK in the fall of 2021 with Normandie and Caskets, and played their first US headline tour as well as So What Music Festival in May 2022.
 Another single and music video, titled "Venenosa", was released on May 4, 2022.
-The band has confirmed via social media that their 3rd studio album is finished.
+The band has confirmed via social media that their third studio album is finished.
 They toured Australia with Ocean Sleeper in August 2022.
-On September 21, 2022, a new single "Face To Face" was released, along with the announcement that the band had now signed with Pale Chord Music.
+On September 21, 2022, a new single "Face to Face" was released, along with the announcement that the band had now signed with Pale Chord Music.
 On November 9, 2022, a new single "Sabotage" was released, along with the unveiling that the upcoming album will be entitled Hell Finds You Everywhere.
-The album is set to release December 9 and the band will be on The Concrete Jungle Tour in North America with Bad Omens, Dayseeker and Make Them Suffer from November 3 to December 14.
+The album was released December 9 and the band embarked on The Concrete Jungle Tour in North America with Bad Omens, Dayseeker and Make Them Suffer from November 3 to December 14.

+2023

+In support of Hell Finds You Everywhere, Thousand Below spent much of 2023 on the road.
+They toured North America with Nothing More and Crown the Empire, and again with Senses Fail and Holding Absence, including festival appearances at Inkcarceration, Louder Than Life, Blue Ridge Rock Festival, and Aftershock.
+The band then embarked on an Australian tour in October with Thornhill, Holding Absence and Bloom to conclude their touring circuit for the year.